Welcome to the podcast of the Lotus Eaters for Tuesday, the 14th of October, 2025.

 Which I never thought I would read.

-So I was amazed by this.
+So I was amazed by that.

 I was doing it for free.